jasaiful/jasaiful/README.md

 ![Cover Photo](https://i.ibb.co/8c0MNwP/cover-photo.png)

 ## About Me
-I'm a passionate Junior Frontend Developer specializing in the MERN stack (MongoDB, Express.js, React, Node.js).
+I'm a passionate Junior Front-End Developer specializing in the MERN stack (MongoDB, Express.js, React, Node.js).
 I love crafting engaging and user-friendly interfaces, and I'm enthusiastic about learning new technologies to enhance my skills.

-- 🔭 I’m currently working on honing my skills in React.js and Redux.
+- 🔭 I’m currently working on honing my skills in React.js and Next.js.
 - 🌱 I’m continuously learning and exploring new technologies in the frontend realm.
 - 💡 I’m interested in collaborating on open-source projects and contributing to the developer community.
 - 📫 How to reach me: jasaiful@gmail.com | [LinkedIn](https://www.linkedin.com/in/julfikerali/) | [Facebook](https://www.facebook.com/julfikarsaiful)